DiamondLightSource/workflows/docs/tutorials/ptypy-workflows.md

 The next step is to create a ```ClusterWorkFlowTemplate``` and push it to the corresponding GitHub repository for science workflows, in this case [imaging-workflows](https://github.com/DiamondLightSource/imaging-workflows).
-We run continuos deployment with ArgoCD which will automatically look for existing templates in those repositories and make them available to the Argo workflows controller such that the template are visible via the [dashboard](https://workflows.diamond.ac.uk) or the graph (once available).
+We run continuous deployment with ArgoCD which will automatically look for existing templates in those repositories and make them available to the Argo workflows controller such that the template are visible via the [dashboard](https://workflows.diamond.ac.uk) or the graph (once available).